dnsimple/dnsimple-support/content/articles/dns-hosting.md

 ---

 DNSimple provides robust DNS hosting using a [global Anycast network](/articles/anycast).

+To use our DNS hosting service, the account must be subscribed to a [valid plan](https://dnsimple.com/pricing).
+Each plan provides different levels of services.
+You     can selectively enable/disable the DNS hosting service for a single domain, depending on whether you need to use our DNS hosting feature or not.

 ## Using DNSimple as a DNS hosting provider